inbo/whip/docs/syntax.md

 sex:
   allowed: male             # A single allowed value.
 Will accept "male", but
                             # not "Male" (case-sensitive) or anything else.

+sex:
   allowed: "male"           # Same as above

+sex:
   allowed: [male]           # Same as above

+sex:
   allowed: [male, female]   # A list of allowed values: separate by commas and
                             # wrap in square brackets.
 Will accept "male" or
                             # "female".

+sex:
   allowed: [male, female, "male, female"] # Use quotes to escape commas and
                             # whitespace.
 Will accept "male", "female" or
                             # "male, female", but not "male,female" (no
                             # whitespace) or "female, male".
 ```

-Note: To pass, a value needs to be literally the same (= same sequence of characters) as (one of) the allowed value(s).
+Note: to pass, a value needs to be literally the same (= same sequence of characters) as (one of) the allowed value(s).
 This means that `allowed` is sensitive to case and whitespace.

 ### minlength